 It will look sort of raw on the top still, and that’s ideal.
 Flip the pizza over:

-Now that the bottom is the top, spread on your sauce, cheese, and whatever toppings you’d like:
+Now that the bottom is the top, spread on your pizza sauce, shredded mozzarella cheese, and any favorite toppings you’d like.

 - 1.5 cups part-skim shredded mozzarella cheese (168g by weight)